sierrasemkokrouse/Dissertation/README.md

 # Dissertation

-# Chapter 1 Study 5

-This repository contains my R analysis for dissertation project.
+This repository contains the data and R scripts for analysis of dissertation project.

-View the published documents here:
+View the published Quarto HTMLs of the analyses in R here:

 [Dissertation Chapter 1 Study 5](https://sierra-semkokrouse.quarto.pub/dissertation-chapter-1-study-5/)